nebarnix/PDT-TelemetryExplorer/README.md

 Explore the telemetry gathered from the NOAA spacecraft!

 TODO:

-[ ] Fix hex frame alignment on import
+[ ] Pad stuff so everything lines up

-[ ] Color code the frames so it is easy to visually see stuff [ ] Everything
+[ ] Find a way to color code the hex frames without it taking a billion years because insertHTML() in QT is so freakin' slow.

+[ ] Everything

 [ ] Everything Always

-[ ] Everything Else
+[ ] Everything Else, Sometimes